ml-tooling/opyrator/README.md

 ### Usage

-1. A simple opyrator-compatible function could look like this:
+1. A simple Opyrator-compatible function could look like this:

     ```python
     from pydantic import BaseModel